 This beautiful parcel of land was left in its present state for some reason.
 It has withstood the Florida construction booms to stay true and unbuilt upon for decades.
 Could this be the ultimate locale for the Rays future proposed stadium?
 Can we finally put to rest the echoes of discontent by the citizens of Tampa to their “bridge phobia” or the hour long commute to games and finally bridge this stadium location into a unified show of community support by the Tampa Bay region on this one proposed site.

 Next time you rush down Ulmerton Road on your way home from Tampa, look to the northwest and check out this parcel of land and see if you can see what I see….
 A beautiful retractable roof stadium with a natural grass surface situated right off a main span of highway, but with a distant flickering lights of the downtown buildings surrounding Tampa Bay from the sight points on this tract of land.

 This debate might be destined to go back and forth for the next few years with each side proclaiming some thin sliver of a slice of advantage to their location.
 But this location to me is perfectly suited to entertain the notion and the construction of a new masterpiece stadium for baseball.
-People soon forget that the first drawings of Tropicana Field had the stadium open to the elements on its southern side.
+People soon forget that the first drawings of Tropicana Field had the stadium open to the elements.

 Got to tell you, I am a child of the 1960’s.
 Got my first walking papers about the time that the Freedom Rider bus was firebombed in Anniston, Alabama and began my long-winded speech patterns the day the Berlin Wall began construction.
 I had the early sixty’s painted all around my simple soul and it has always been a part of my subconscious life.
 And it was in that time that I also first began to get my interest in music almost simultaneous with my love for baseball.